 Similarly, each registry used a Kaplan-Meier analysis to estimate the following indicators of hospitalisation: percentage of children (i) hospitalised; (ii) hospitalised with a hospital stay longer than 10 days for term-born children; (iii) undergoing surgery.
 The overall estimates by age group were calculated using a random effects meta-analysis.

-The median length of stay in hospital (LOS) per year, defined as the number of days spent in hospital between the date of admission and the date of discharge, was calculated within each registry and random effects meta-analyses were performed using the “metamedian” package in R (version 4.0.3) for the following age groups: <1 year, 1-4 years, 5-9 years.
+The median Length Of Stay in hospital (LOS) per year, defined as the number of days spent in hospital between the date of admission and the date of discharge, was calculated within each registry and random effects meta-analyses were performed using the “metamedian” package in R (version 4.0.3) for the following age groups: <1 year, 1-4 years, 5-9 years.
 The same method was used to obtain pooled estimates of the median age at first surgery and the median number of surgical procedures for the following age groups: <1 year, 1-4 years, and 0-4 years, as not all registries had data on children up to the child’s 10th birthday.

 Finally, the proportion of children receiving a prescription per year and the median number of prescriptions per year were calculated by age groups.